JLans/chemprop_transfer/README.md

                            , out_columns=names)
 ```

-Filter through "large_data.csv" to identify molecules find the 1000 molecules most similar to each molecule in "Mathieu_2020_CHNO.csv"
+Filter through "large_data.csv" to identify molecules find the 1000 molecules most similar to each molecule in "Mathieu_2020_CHNO.csv".
+"large_data.csv" comes from PNNL as described in the main text of the associated paper.
+It can be any .csv file with SMILES strings in a column labeled "smiles".

 ```python
 if __name__ == '__main__':